-- Inculcate the concepts of theories on Numbers. - Extend student's logical and mathematical maturity and ability to deal with abstraction. - Synthesize methods of solving problems in summation of series and recurrence relations. - Introduce the concept of Theoretical Distributions. - Make the students to interpret the importance of correlation function and spectral studies.
+- Inculcate the concepts of theories on Numbers. - Extend student's logical and mathematical maturity and ability to deal with abstraction. - Synthesize methods of solving problems in summation of series and recurrence relations. - Iintroduce the concept of Theoretical Distributions. - Make the students to interpret the importance of correlation function and spectral studies. - Provide a firm basis for further reading and study in the subject.

-- Interpret the concepts of divisibility, prime number, congruence and number theorem. - Solve a given problem using propositional logic. - Explain the concept of Mathematical induction and the fundamentals of Probability - Infer standard distributions of random variables. - Explain the perceptions of correlation and spectral densities.
+- Interpret the concepts of divisibility, prime number, congruence and number theorem. - Solve a given problem using propositional logic. - Explain the concept of Mathematical induction and the fundamentals of Probability - Infer standard distributions of random variables. - Explain the perceptions of correlation and spectral densities..

-UNIT I NUMBER THEORY
+UNIT I INUMBER THEORY